EU Trade Policy

 - For open markets and modern trade rules - against protectionism

 Germany and the EU should work for open markets and fair competition – and against protectionist measures.
-Protectionist measures, like those taken by the United States, should be countered flexibly under WTO rules: with both retaliation and offers for negotiations.
-Moreover, the EU should reform the WTO together with the USA, Japan and China.
+Especially global challenges such as climate protection, food and healthcare can only be tackled successfully with free, rules-based trade.
+Therefore, the EU should reform the WTO together with the USA, Japan, China and others.

 - Defuse the trade conflict with the USA through pragmatic trade negotiations

 The US has increased tariffs vis-à-vis the EU and is threatening further increases.
-The EU should defuse the conflict through trade negotiations – all EU and US industrial tariffs should be abolished.
+The EU should take a strong stance, however, while defusing the conflict through trade negotiations - all industrial tariffs should be abolished.
 Also, regulatory cooperation should be negotiated at a later stage.

 - Establish fair competition in and with China